 13. Can you name some of your favorite bloggers and explain why they are your favorites?

-I love to read many articles, if I have to say few of the favorite ones, then Brian Dean Backlinko.com is first in the list.
-His blog is an ocean, you can find also in-depth SEO related article there.
+I love to read many articles.
+If I have to say few of the favorite ones, then Brian Dean Backlinko.com is first in the list.
+His blog is an ocean, you can also find in-depth SEO related articles there.

 PatFlynn, second in the list.
 His Affiliate Marketing skills are just amazing.
 One could learn a lot from his articles on smartpassiveincome.com.
 I love to listen to his podcasts.

 John Morrow from SmartBlogger.com.
 I like his writing style.
 Reading his articles can make anyone write better.
 An interesting article can do magic.

 Have patience, don’t rush for money.
 It will come as the time passes on from your blog.
 Meanwhile, your blog grows, starts doing some freelancing works as well and invests that back on your blog.
 Your blog can be successful if you feed it according to its needs.

 So this was all about the interview with Navin Rao.
 Frankly, I enjoyed interviewing him and asking him questions and hope you’ll too like his points of view.
 There’s so much to learn from him.